Algorithmic Game Theory

 • Evolutionary game theory

-• General Game Playing
+• The Game Description Language and General Game Playing

 • Cooperative Games